-- a.
-Identify existing or potential native title rights and interests, including any areas and objects that are of particular significance to Indigenous peoples and communities, possibly impacted by the proposed action and the potential for managing those impacts. - b.
+b.
+Identify existing or potential native title rights and interests, including any areas and objects that are of particular significance to Indigenous peoples and communities, possibly impacted by the proposed action and the potential for managing those impacts.

+- c.
 Describe any Indigenous consultation that has been undertaken, or will be undertaken, in relation to the proposed action and their outcomes.
-This should include: - details regarding the specific Indigenous groups and Traditional Owners consulted and an indication of the areas, both tangible and intangible, of cultural significance across the proposed action area.
-Note the consultation recommendations by the National Indigenous Australians Agency (NIAA) at Attachment 3 and must be addressed in the PER. - ii. a discussion about how impacts to areas and/or objects of Indigenous cultural significance (tangible and intangible) are avoided, mitigated or minimised. - c.
-The department considers that best practice consultation, in accordance with the Interim Engaging with First Nations People and Communities on Assessments and Approvals under the EPBC Act (2023).
+This should include: - details regarding the specific Indigenous groups and Traditional Owners consulted and an indication of the areas, both tangible and intangible, of cultural significance across the proposed action site. - ii. a discussion about how impacts to areas and/or objects of Indigenous cultural significance (tangible and intangible) are avoided, mitigated or minimised. - d.
+Describe any state requirements for approval or conditions that apply, or that the proponent reasonably believes are likely to apply, to the proposed action with regards to Indigenous peoples and communities. - e.
+The department considers that best practice consultation, in accordance with the Interim <a href="Engaging with First Nations People and Communities on Assessments and Approvals under the EPBC Act (2023).